Hecter94/EndlessSky-PluginArchive/Working/Galactic War/README.md

 This is a repository for endless sky mod "Galactic War" The mod is currently in development stage, many things are subjected to changes later on.

-Currently the mod requires Endless Sky version 0.9.13+ to work properly.
+Currently the mod requires Endless Sky version 0.9.15+ to work properly.

-Some stars use new sprites that is was introduced in continous.
-Due to the system editor using the new resource some system might include these newer stars.
-Download and use this plugin to see the new stars: https://mega.nz/file/wUhGQaKB#O5_cjWEa5aQTUJ-gBZLE0lmGq6I_0NbQO_19t0xhPhs

 ![GWcap2](https://user-images.githubusercontent.com/19187937/152830096-35d610a9-1fde-46a0-b4b8-694035cab411.PNG)